Fast ForWord Language v2 and Foundations I

 Match all the syllables and words into pairs using the fewest clicks.
 While this is primarily a working memory exercise, the syllables and words used are similar sounding, which helps sound discrimination, phonemic awareness and listening skills.

-After Fast ForWord Language v2 most students progress to Fast ForWord Language to Reading v2.
+After Fast ForWord Language v2/ Foundations I, most students progress to Fast ForWord Language to Reading v2 / Foundations II.